Unless you are in zones 9 or 10, spring is usually the best time to plant bare-root fruit trees.

-For customers in colder zones, 7A and below, there are significant risks associated with planting bare-root fruit trees in the fall.
-The main concern is that a newly-planted fruit tree will not be able to cope with a sudden drop in temperatures below freezing, and while the real cold temperatures may not arrive until January / February, it is not really worth taking the risk.
+For customers in colder zones there are significant risks associated with planting bare-root fruit trees in the fall.
+The main concern is that a newly-planted fruit tree will not be able to cope with a sudden drop in temperatures below freezing, and while the real cold temperatures may not arrive until January / February, it is an unnecessary risk.

-We only ship trees whilst they are still dormant - it is rarely a good idea to try to plant a bare-root fruit tree that has already broken dormancy.
+We only ship trees while they are still dormant - it is rarely a good idea to try to plant a bare-root fruit tree that has already broken dormancy.
 This is the key factor that governs shipping and planting times.

 In other respects, the wake-up call of spring planting is a good thing for the tree, as it will help it break dormancy decisively.